viur-framework/viur-docs/source/start.rst

 1. Create an empty project folder of your choice in a location of your choice.
 Change into this location.

-2. Download the latest setup release from `<http://www.viur.is/package/download/setup/latest>`_.
+2. Download the latest setup.py script from `<http://www.viur.is/download>`_.
+It can be directly obtained by the link `<http://www.viur.is/package/download/setup/latest>`_.

 3. Run ``python setup.py``.
 On Windows, just double-clicking the file ``setup.py`` should do the job.